Last updated: Dec 05, 2019

 Youth is a time when you need to make choices -decisions that can make or break you.

 Decide if you want that inauthentic satisfaction that leads to nowhere.
-Or a true dissatisfaction that can create a better future for you if you channelised it in the right direction.
+Or a real dissatisfaction that can create a better future for you if you channelised it in the right direction.

 Do you feel it’s not the life you dreamed?
 Then do something about it.